 Currency – Swedish krona.
 You can find the exchange rate here.
 Before you pull a bunch of cash out of the ATM, however, know that Sweden is a country that relies heavily on bank cards.
 In fact, some places don’t even accept cash.
 You really won’t need it that often.

-Exploring Sweden – If you plan on exploring Sweden beyond Malmo, we highly recommend searching for the best bus and train travel options in Sweden on GoEuro.
+Exploring Sweden – If you plan on exploring Sweden beyond Malmo, we highly recommend searching for the best bus and train travel options in Sweden on Omio.
 The site is completely in English and super easy to navigate and book tickets from.
-Plus, GoEuro has a great app where you can use to store all of your tickets right on your phone.
+Plus, Omio has a great app that you can use to store all of your tickets right on your phone.

 When to Visit Malmo